 We want life to be the way we think it “should” be.

-We get attached to our fantasies, even when they hurt us.
+We get attached to our ideals even when they hurt us.

-Over the past decade, as Marc and I have gradually worked with hundreds of our course students, coaching clients, and live event attendees, we’ve come to understand that the root cause of most human stress is simply our stubborn propensity to hold on to things.
+Over the past decade, as Marc and I have gradually worked with hundreds of coaching clients and live event attendees, we’ve come to understand that the root cause of most human stress is simply our stubborn propensity to hold on to things.
 In a nutshell, we hold on tight to the hope that things will go exactly as we imagine, and then we complicate our lives to no end when our imagination doesn’t represent reality.

 So how can we stop holding on?

 By realizing that there’s nothing to hold on to in the first place.

 Most of the things we desperately try to hold on to, as if they’re real, solid, everlasting fixtures in our lives, aren’t really there.
 Or if they are there in some form, they’re changing, fluid, impermanent, or simply imagined in our minds.

 Life gets a lot easier to deal with when we understand this.

 Imagine you’re blindfolded and treading water in the center of a large swimming pool, and you’re struggling desperately to grab the edge of the pool that you think is nearby, but really it’s not — it’s far away.
 Trying to grab that imaginary edge is stressing you out, and tiring you out, as you splash around aimlessly trying to holding on to something that isn’t there.